Levii's Jeans: Background and composition

 Many interpreted the song as an ode to fashion retailer Levi Strauss & Co., as they were one of the only fashion brands to support Destiny's Child early in their career (as they struggled to be styled by high-end designers and brands when breaking into the music industry), appearing in a popular Levi's "Low Rise Jeans" advertising campaign.

-The song was written by the singers themself with Jay-Z and The-Dream, with collaboration on the composition by Nile Rodgers.
+The song was written by the singers themselves with Jay-Z and The-Dream, with collaboration on the composition by Nile Rodgers.
 In an interview with The New York Times, Malone explained that he and Beyoncé did not meet to write the lyrics, instead he received part of the demo of the song directly to his home in Utah from a Parkwood Entertainment representative, talking to Beyoncé by calls and texts.

 Critical reception

 The song was considered among the best tracks on the album, as well as among the best collaborations by both singers.
 Critics noted that the song is Malone's first non-covered song concerning the country genre.

-Tyler Chin of GQ appreciated "using the iconic dungarees as a metaphor for the love of her life" and that the association with the jeans "makes perfect sense for her to pay tribute to the preferred bottoms of old west gunslingers and modern-day ranch hands alik", finding the juxtaposition of Post Malone's "vibrato-wielding" to Beyoncé "sensual".
+Tyler Chin of GQ appreciated "using the iconic dungarees as a metaphor for the love of her life" and that the association with the jeans "makes perfect sense for her to pay tribute to the preferred bottoms of old west gunslingers and modern-day ranch hands alike", finding the juxtaposition of Post Malone's "vibrato-wielding" to Beyoncé "sensual".
 Ken Tucker of NPR Music stated that the collaboration is a "a deceptively simple tune " which "sounds like a great, lost, hit single from the '60s".
 Spencer Kornhaber of The Atlantic wrote that the song "sounds like the product of the modern Nashville music machine" with "sort of warm, sexy R&B", describing it as a "deliciously ironic fashion".

 Levi's campaign

-Levi's ad campaign featuring Beyoncé displayed in Times Square, New York City, New York.

 After the track's release on Cowboy Carter, Levi's changed their Instagram name to "Levii's", adding an extra "i" to match the stylized title of the song.
 They then saw an opportunity to better market their brand to a female audience by using the song commercially.
 On September 30, 2024, the brand announced a global campaign with Beyoncé titled "Reiimagine" that will stretch into 2025.
 It is based on women's history with the brand and is split into four "chapters", the first being a reimagined commercial of the company's 1985 "Laundrette" television spot.
 Levi's have described the partnership as "the biggest one [they've] ever done," and expect Beyoncé's impact to help bring in a boost to $2 billion in sales.
 The first commercial starring Beyoncé amassed 2.4 billion impressions in under a month.